linkovich2/StarboundExtended/README.md

 - Add Windmill and mill stone
 - Continue changing recipes
 - Add more terrain features
-- Change MM upgrade process
+- Finish MM upgrade process
 - Add sticks and stones (hah!)
 - Add blood, better on death anim for monsters if possible
   - Add blood as a liquid, make exsanguinating monsters possible